denvergeeks/discourse-tag-layouts/README.md

 Required: ![discourse-setting-show-tags-by-group](https://github.com/denvergeeks/discourse-tag-styles/assets/322529/f6b92cd8-6401-4e38-871a-cfda2da3b0e0)

-# 2) Secondly, you need to create 2 new Tag Groups so the Layout Tags will be hidden from (and won't needlessly clutter up) the Side Navigation Menu and the Tags Page:
+## 2) Secondly, you need to create 2 new Tag Groups so the Layout Tags will be hidden from (and won't needlessly clutter up) the Side Navigation Menu and the Tags Page:

 ![discourse-tag-groups-layout-tags-parent](https://github.com/denvergeeks/discourse-tag-layouts/assets/322529/39ae8b97-1d92-495f-b065-4d0e56e0f527)

 ![discourse-tag-groups-hide-with-tag-child-of-layout-tags-group](https://github.com/denvergeeks/discourse-tag-layouts/assets/322529/58b3c759-efec-4148-aa3c-c27c17d9eabb)

-# Now your site should be ready to use the following Tags...
+## Now your site should be ready to use the following Tags...

 For convenience, [here is a link to an HTML page](https://denvergeeks.github.io/discourse-tag-layouts/) with just the tables.

+I also use a plugin to provide a Help Popup inside the Composer:  https://github.com/denvergeeks/discourse-plugin-composer-help-button
 ---
-**Currently includes the following...**
+**This Theme Component crrently provides the following...**

 ### Tags to Hide Some Thing(s)...